 Focus on the lyrics and sounds, without writing them down.
 Trust your memory and practice to gradually build your strength.

 During the writing session don’t write anything down.
 Record a rough demo on your phone when you finish part of a section to keep track of you ideas.
 You can write them out later.
 When you’re writing new lyrics, try to finish a pair of lines (or more) before writing anything down.
 Stretch yourself past your comfort zone!

-Writing Without Writing is one of four songwriting workflows I explore in Improve Your Songwriting Workflow
+Writing Without Writing is one of four songwriting workflows explained in Improve Your Songwriting Workflow.

 Improvising is intuitively making music as you go… it can be intimidating if it’s new to you.
 Set boundaries with a few choices, counter-intuitively this is liberating because it’s less overwhelming.